 Use coupon code GNOMADHOME for up to $40 off your booking.

 The resources on this list have a ton of great ideas and information that will help with your van build.
-Included are everything from awesome websites, blogs, and forums, to helpful Youtube videos and informative ebooks.
+Included are everything from awesome van life websites, blogs, and forums, to helpful Youtube videos and informative ebooks.

 Websites and Blogs